Sep0lkit/Secipt/LFI.TESTER.md

 		-f,--file The File include  (Default is robots.txt)

 		-k,--keyword	the keyword for vuln check (Default is User-agent)

+		-b,--break-test use advanced block payload test, level(1-8) default is 1

 		-n,--no-break	no break while the vuln  finded